Crusnikos/markasplayed/README.md

-2.In folder markasplayed/ui/ execute command npm ci 3.Download, install and configure docker (if you dont have) 4.I advice also use WSL2 and Ubuntu for containers launching
+2.In folder markasplayed/ui/ execute command npm ci 3.Download, install and configure docker (if you dont have) 4.I advice also use WSL2 and Ubuntu for containers launching 5.Create appsettings.json and appsettings.Test.json file in MarkAsPlayed.Api folder and configure as shown in templates 6.Create .env file in MarkAsPlayed folder and configure as shown in template
 ```

 Process launching containers in terminal: